 We believe scientists have a vitally important, informed contribution to make in ‘seeing’ how we can build a sustainable future.

-Hence the New Optimists Forum where we’re generating at food scenarios for Birmingham in 2050.
+Hence the New Optimists Forum where we’re generating scenarios for Birmingham in 2050, the first of the series (2012-13) on possible food futures for the city.
+The report on that project is here.

 We’re delighted that the City Council as well as Aston University, the University of Birmingham, Birmingham City University the University of Warwick are generously supporting the first series, as are private sector supporters Minor Weir & Willis, Cofely and Freeth Cartwright.